-Wacky Chocolate Basketball Theme Cake is a chocolate cake that contains no eggs or milk.
+Wacky Chocolate Basketball Theme Cake is a delicious chocolate cake that contains no eggs or milk.
+It's decorated to look like a basketball in the hoop!

 I made this cake a few weeks ago for my 12 year old son's basketball team.
 It was their last game of the season and it was a championship game, so I wanted to do something special to celebrate!
 The boys loved it!